 The Mule servers generate default events for the flows and message processors handling your business transactions, tracking such information as processing time and errors.
 In addition, you may have set up custom events to capture specific payload information.
 All events, whether custom or default, are stored for later retrieval and analysis.
 Using the Business Events tab, you can have the console retrieve transaction and event information, and you can audit events.
 Auditing events has only a low overhead on server performance.

 This page explains how to use the transaction and event querying and filtering features.

 You set up transaction queries from the main Business Events screen, the screen that opens when you click the Business Events tab.
-If you want to track default events, be sure first to enable event generation and tracking for you application(s), as descirbed in Business Events.
+If you want to track default events, be sure first to enable default event generation and tracking for your application(s), as described in Business Events.

 To query transactions and events:

 Select a key from the Search pull-down list for limiting the selection.
 For example, you might specify

 Select an operator (that is, the condition for selecting values that match the key) from the pull-down list.
 You can choose operators such as equals, like, greater than, and less than.
 The operators available in the pull-down list vary depending on the key you select.
 For example, if you select

 event:timestampas the key, you can choose from a list of arithmetic operators: Equals, Greater than, Greater than or equals, Less Than, or Less than or equals.
 If you select an event attribute as the key, such as

 event: exceptionDetails, you can choose either the operators Equals, Starts with Contains, Ends with, Is empty, or Is not empty.